el634dev/waves/README.md

 `User can see their results on a search results page`

 ## Project Status
-Project is: _completed_
+- Project is: _being re-designed_
+>
+- Project is begin re-designed to become more responsive on all devices, modern but clean and screen reader friendly

 ## Deployment
 To deploy this project you could run `npm run build`, this creates a version of your project that is bundled and ready for production.
 However I used Vercel, a frontend deployment tool that is free to help deploy this project.
-I noticed that running `npm run build` does help Vercel build your project a little faster but that could be because of Vite for creating this project and not Create React App(CRA).
+I noticed that running `npm run build` does help Vercel build your project a little faster but that could be because of Vite for creating this project and not Create React App (CRA).

 ### Setup on Vercel
 - To create an account sign up using a third-party account such as GitHub or you could do it using a differen username and password, if you use GitHub it will deploy your project straight from GitHub